This amazingly easy chicken enchilada casserole recipe is a dish that my Mom used to make on occasion, usually when we had friends over.

 This time, all I had to do was look in my recipe box.

-It was always a hit back then whenever she made it.
+It was always a hit back then whenever my Mom made it.

-So I started making it too and it was a hit with my friends and family.
+So I started making it too and it is a hit with my friends and family.